vtolj/my_git_repo/TM.md

  # Threat modeling ![TC1](https://i.ibb.co/MNGzWsY/tc1-logo.png)
 ## Intro
-Is process of understanding system and potential threats againt it.
-It's based on identifying threats in order to develop mitigation.
+Is process of understanding system and potential threats againt it
+It's based on identifying threats in order to develop mitigation
-It's also a way to engineer and think through how to catch the threats before happend Benefits for organisation: giving systematic and comprehensive approach to security
+It's also a way to engineer and think through how to catch the threats before happend
+Benefits for organisation: giving systematic and comprehensive approach to security
 ## Data flow diagram
 To understand DFD first we need to define few definition: